☎ Call Today Free Consult

 In Texas, indecent exposure is classified as a Class B misdemeanor on a first offense.
 A person convicted of this offense could face up to 180 days in county jail and/or a fine of up to $2,000.
 If the offense involves exposure in a manner that endangers children, the penalty can be increased.
 The charge may be elevated to a Class A misdemeanor, which carries a higher fine and up to one year in jail.

 The legal consequences are even more severe for repeat offenders.
 A person who has previously been convicted of indecent exposure may face harsher penalties, such as longer jail time or steeper fines.
-Moreover, exposure near schools or places where minors gather is taken seriously, as it could lead to more severe charges.
+Also, exposure near schools or places where minors gather is taken seriously, as it could lead to more severe charges.

 In some cases, a conviction for indecent exposure could result in a sex offender registration if the offense is deemed severe or is part of a pattern of behavior.
 This registration can have lifelong implications, impacting your ability to find housing, secure employment, and live a normal life.